Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 And we are not going to BSU.

-And these next two years are going to be very painful and very messy.
+We are at a critical moment and these next two years are going to be very painful and very messy.

-But in the words of my constituent, Tiffany Haddish, we ready.
+But in the words of my constituent Tiffany Haddish, we ready.

 Every single one of us came here and ran to be part of this leadership board because we believe in legislating with a purpose and we believe in fighting for black communities.